Investment Risks of Bonds

 1. Credit default risk is the risk that the issuer will default on its payments, which jeopardizes both interest and principal.

-2. Credit spread risk results because the market perceives that the issuer is in weaker financial health and may have trouble maintaining payments in the future, resulting in a larger spread between bid and ask prices in the secondary market.
+2. Credit spread risk results because the market perceives that the issuer is weaker financially and may have trouble maintaining payments, resulting in a larger spread between bid/ask prices in the secondary market.

 3. Downgrade risk is the risk that the current credit rating will be downgraded by 1 or more of the credit rating agencies.

 Credit rating agencies also announce reviews of particular issuers at times when the financial health of the issuer is changing, which may be an upgrade or downgrade.
 The duration of this review is called a rating watch or a credit watch.
 Credit rating agencies may also announce a rating outlook for an issuer, which is an opinion by the credit rating agencies as to the creditworthiness of the issuer within the next 6 months to 2 years.
-A positive outlook indicates that the issuer's rating will be raised in the near future, whereas a negative outlook indicates there may be a downgrade; a neutral rating indicates no likely change in status.
+A positive outlook indicates that the issuer's rating will be raised, whereas a negative outlook indicates a downgrade; a neutral rating indicates no likely change in status.

 Obviously, a negative credit watch or a negative rating outlook will decrease the price of all bonds by that issuer in the secondary market, and will force the issuer to offer higher yields for any new issues to compensate investors for the higher perceived risk.